-- Response time of C-OSS to questions of customers

-- Total transport time of corridor trains
+- Response time of C-OSS to questions of customers - Total transport time of corridor trains

-- Dwelling time in border stations

 The Management Board plans to increase allocated pre-arranged paths and reserve capacity by min.
 2% annually.

 For the purposes of the next TMS studies, all kind of corridor flows will be monitored, i.e. not only trains with capacity allocated from PaPs, but also from tailor-made paths, catalogue paths and ad-hoc paths.